Simplest Integrals for the Zeta Function and its Generalizations Valid in All $\mathbb{C}$: Riemann zeta function

-which is a bit simpler than the former formula:
+which is a bit simpler than the previous formula:

-As we can see, these formulae are by no means unique.
-None of these two forms allows one to calculate the Taylor series expansion of $H_{-k}(n)$ about $n=0$, if $\Re(k)<0$.
-They don't get the analytic continuation of $H_{-k}(n)$ over $n$ right either, if $\Re{(n)} \le 0$ (but over $k$ they always do).
+As is plain to see, these formulae are by no means unique.
+None of these two forms allows the Taylor series expansion of $H_{-k}(n)$ about $n=0$ to be calculated, if $\Re(k)<0$.
+They do not produce the right analytic continuation of $H_{-k}(n)$ over $n$ either, if $\Re{(n)} \le 0$ (but over $k$ it seems that they always do).